 Although the group's line-up continued to fluctuate (upon the 1991 reformation, Vapid would move to 2nd guitar and remain there until moving back to bass in 1993; three bassists passed through the band during that time), the line up of Weasel/Jughead/Vapid/Panic is considered "classic" by most Screeching Weasel fans.
 The band split again in 1994 but reformed in 1996.
 Vapid and Panic left the group the following year.
 The bass position was filled by Squirtgun member Mass Giorgini, who had also recorded and produced a number of the group's releases.
 Dan Lumley (also of Squirtgun) took over on drums and Zac Damon joined on 2nd guitar.
 Damon left the band in 1998 but was not replaced until 2000, when Phillip Hill (Teen Idols) joined the group.
 Although the band continued to record and release music at this time, the band did not play a single live show from late 1993 until mid 2000.

 Screeching Weasel split again in 2001, mainly due to Jughead's frustration with Ben Weasel's refusal to tour.
 In 2004, a line up of Weasel/Jughead/Vapid/Giorgini/Lumley played some unannounced live shows around Chicago.

 In March 2011, Screeching Weasel released "First World Manifesto", its first album of new material in 11 years.
-Only a few days after the release, Ben was involved in an physical altercation with female heckler at a club, as well as the club's female owner, in Austin TX, during the SXSW Festival.
+Only a few days after the release, Ben was involved in an physical altercation with female heckler, as well as the club's female owner, at The Scoot Inn in Austin Texas, during the SXSW Festival.
+The incident was caught on on video and shared on YouTube.
 Shortly afterwards, the rest of SW announced they had left the group due to the incident.
 Ben returned with a new line-up, which included former guitarist Zac Damon, several months later.